tominardi/pyboondmanager/docs/pages/basics.md

 ## Authentication

-As mentionned in official BoondManager documentation, there are three different ways to authenticate to Boondmanager.
+As mentioned in official BoondManager documentation, there are three different ways to authenticate to Boondmanager.

 If provided, they are used in this order :

 ### Basic auth

-Basic HTTP authentication, username / password, given in a dictionnary.
+Basic HTTP authentication, username / password, given in a dictionary.

 Example :